Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 In the technical implementation, we work with three different polynomial representations in parallel.
 First, we use the \emph{Lagrange representation} that is defined by evaluating the polynomial at a prescribed set of (rational) points.
 This representation is the easiest and most straightforward one to obtain, regardless in what form the polynomial is given.
 Second, we use the \emph{monomial representation} in order to compute derivatives of polynomials without symbolic computation.
 Lastly, we use the \emph{Chebyshev representation}, where the polynomial is expanded in a Chebyshev basis.
 The latter is crucial in order to compute what we call the \emph{T-norm}, essentially the $\ell^1$-norm of the Chebyshev expansion coefficients.
 This norm can be computed exactly and acts as a substitute for the $L^\infty$-norm.
 The $T$-norm together with explicit evaluation turns out to be sufficient to rigorously prove all the estimates we need.
 The linear maps that are used to switch between the three representations are provided explicitly and all of our computations can be verified straight away by using any programming language that supports fraction arithmetic.
+An implementation in \emph{Wolfram Mathematica} and data files containing the coefficients of Appendix \ref{apx:tables} are available on the arXiv page of this paper, \url{https://arxiv.org/abs/2406.16597}.